-The Localism Act 2011 introduced support for the production of Neighbourhood Plans:

-Steering Group to develop a Plan on its behalf.
+The Localism Act 2011 introduced support for the production of Neighbourhood Plans: this provides an opportunity for residents to have an influence in the way their area develops over the plan period.
+Blyth Parish Council appointed the Neighbourhood Plan Steering Group to develop a Plan on its behalf.
 This Plan provides positive planning for development and seeks to improve the lives of residents by ensuring the area grows in a way that is both socially and environmentally sustainable.

-Thanks must go to the group for the time and effort they have given to developing the actively given their input, using consultation events and surveys to express their concerns, interests and aspirations and their desire to influence the future of their community.
+Thanks must go to the group for the time and effort they have given to developing the Plan over the course of the last year, guided and supported by OpenPlan Consultants Ltd. Thanks, are also due to the residents who have supported the process and actively given their input, using consultation events and surveys to express their concerns, interests and aspirations and their desire to influence the future of their community.